CollinsU99/Azure-network-protocols/README.md

 Search for "icmp" on the search bar, select "icmp" from the list of options provided and press "Enter" on your keyboard

-NOTE: ICMP (Internet Control Messaging Protocol) is a network layer protocol used by network devices to communicate errors or other information to other devices (test connectivity to differnt hosts on  a network).
+NOTE: ICMP (Internet Control Messaging Protocol) is a network layer protocol used by network devices to communicate errors or other information to other devices (test connectivity to different hosts on a network).

 In this case, we will use it to test connectivity to VM2 by pinging VM2's private IP address.